Do I Really Need Inpatient Detox?

 - Some withdrawal syndromes can also take a turn for the worst suddenly and without warning.
 Especially if you do not have loved ones who will be able to monitor you during your withdrawal, you should consider seeking inpatient detox treatment for this reason.

 Some people are also not in an environment that will be conducive to recovery.
 They may either live alone, have continued access to drugs of abuse, or be in close contact with people who do not want them to recover.
-Also, according to the Institute of Pedagogics & Health Sciences, a person’s environment as a child can set the stage for drug abuse and future addictions.
+Also, according to the journal Military Medicine, a person’s environment as a child can set the stage for drug abuse and future addictions.
 All of these situations would call for inpatient detox treatment in order for the patient to recover safely.

 Do I Really Need Inpatient Detox?